caiks/TBOT03/README.md

 if no least neighbours, choose random, ignoring ahead if blocked, case where goal is neighbour, case of one or no neighbours, choose nearest of same max size slice goals

 TBOT03 with max slice we are seeing big gryrations in the modelling rate.
 Initially we pick off the highest alignments but then end up accidentally boosting slices with low alignments, because their sizes are higher than the recently modelled.
-TBOT03 instead of max size, choose max size/parent-size, ie most diagonalised.
-Conversely for disinterest choose most off-diagonal ie min size/parent-size.
-If cannot find any of sufficient fraction in interest mode, flip to disinterest mode, until cannot find any with small enough fractions and then flip back
+Also because of the threshold, there are sometimes mor than one goal slice to choose from.
+If these are chosen at random, then the turtlebot can start off in one direction and then change its mind to go in another direction.
+TBOT03 instead of max size, choose max size/parent-size, ie most diagonalised or aligned.
+Conversely for rare choose most off-diagonal ie min size/parent-size.
+If cannot find any of sufficient fraction in interest mode, flip to rare mode, until cannot find any with small enough fractions and then flip back

 rooms 4,5 and 6 - rarely transitioned to other set of rooms, because of the interaction between obstruction and interest actions

 discuss the 6% shuffle alignment threshold

 restricted history size

+unusual slices - likely but rare.
+Consider other modes such as repelled by unaligned

 describe each of the statistics in the log.
 TBOT03 measure successful transition actions. hit rate monitor. hit is usually checked before induce, although there is a small window. marginal action success and other statistics (decidability, hit length for comparable *fud* counts, total hits, hit *likelihood*)